Binary Funding Impacts in Derivative Valuation: Introduction

-Another benefit of our results is that we can recover linear equations to price derivatives.
-Because different lending/borrowing rates make the pricing equations semi-linear, analytic solutions are not generally allowed.
-Therefore, we need to solve the equations numerically, and sometimes the computational cost becomes expensive.
-For an attempt to approximate FVA of contracts with short maturity, readers may want to refer to \cite{gobet2015analytical}.
-Moreover, there have been several attempts to find closed-form solutions under funding spreads \citep{piterbarg2010funding, bichuch2017arbitrage, brigo2017funding}.
-Still, in the arguments, the crucial assumption was the same lending/borrowing rates.
-This itself can bee seen as a strong assumption.
-However, once we can guarantee that one of funding rates does not play any role in pricing derivatives, we can assume the same lending and borrowing rates without loss of generality (because the dealer will never switch from one to another).
-Put differently, our results allow their results widely applicable.
+Another contribution of our results is that we can recover linear equations to price derivatives.
+Because different lending/borrowing rates make the pricing equations semi-linear, analytical solutions do not exist in general.
+Therefore, we need to solve the equations numerically.
+For an attempt to approximate funding adjustment of contracts with short maturity, readers may want to refer to \cite{gobet2015analytical}.
+Moreover, under the crucial assumption that lending and borrowing rates are identical, closed-form solutions were calculated by \citep{piterbarg2010funding, bichuch2017arbitrage, brigo2017funding}.
+However, once we can guarantee that one of funding rates does not play any role in pricing derivatives, the assumption of the same borrowing/lending rates is superfluous.

-Even though the binary nature allows us to find analytic formulae for a large class of derivatives, depending on the close-out conventions, the analytic formulae may or may not be represented by a closed-form.
-In this paper, we deal with two close-out conventions: \textit{clean price} and \textit{replacement cost}. \textit{clean price} (resp. \textit{replacement cost}) is the risk-neutral price without (resp. with) with value adjustments.
-Under \textit{clean close-out}, because pricing measures are not matched, the analytic formulae can not be represented in a closed-form.
-Indeed, to avoid the inconsistency, \cite{bichuch2017arbitrage} assumed a flexibility to choose a pricing measure for calculating close-out amount, and \cite{brigo2017funding} considered only un-collateralized contracts with null cash-flow at defaults.
-In the case of \textit{replacement close-out}, the mismatch does not appear, because, in our model, the funding rates are tacitly embedded to the \textit{replacement cost}.
-Therefore, we can provide closed-form solutions under \textit{replacement close-out}.
+Even though this binary nature enables us to find analytical formulae for a large class of derivatives, depending on the close-out conventions, the analytical formulae may or may not be represented in a closed-form.
+In this paper, we deal with two close-out conventions: \textit{clean price} and \textit{replacement cost}. \textit{Clean price} (resp. \textit{replacement cost}) is the risk-neutral price without (resp. with) value adjustments.
+Under \textit{clean price}, because pricing measures are not matched, the analytical formulae cannot be represented in a closed-form.
+Indeed, to avoid this inconsistency, \cite{bichuch2017arbitrage} assumed a flexibility to choose a pricing measure for calculating close-out amount, and \cite{brigo2017funding} considered only un-collateralized contracts with null cash-flow at defaults.
+In the case of \textit{replacement cost}, the mismatch does not appear, because, in our model, the funding rates are tacitly embedded in the \textit{replacement cost}.
+In this way, we can provide closed-form solutions under \textit{replacement cost}.